Bridget Bennet

 Bridget Bennet born Bridget Howe was an English book collector.
 She lived at two houses and her husband was a member of Parliament who became Baron Ossulston.
 Her notes and the changing lists of her books give an insight into her interests, book-lending and self-education.

 Life

 Bennet's birthplace and date are unknown, but she was the daughter of John Grobham Howe (1625–1679) and Lady Annabella Scroope (d.
 1704).
 Her father came from Langar in Nottinghamshire and her mother was the illegitimate daughter of Emmanuel, first earl of Sunderland.
-In 1668, she was in Paris and in 1673 she got married.
-Her new husband Sir John Bennet was a Knight of the Bath he was a Lieutenant of the Honourable Corps of Gentlemen at Arms.
+In 1668, she was in Paris and in 1673 she married.
+Her husband Sir John Bennet was a Knight of the Bath he was a Lieutenant of the Honourable Corps of Gentlemen at Arms.

 Her new husband had been a member of Parliament for a decade and he had houses in Golden Square in Westminster and Dawley in Harlington, Middlesex.
 Her husband became Lord Ossulston, Baron Ossulston on 24 November 1682.